Using Evidence in the Targeted Earlier Intervention Program

 - it can be qualitative or quantitative

-- lived experience and client voice
+- lived experience and client voice, and community knowledge:

 - the views of children, young people, families and communities